zouloux/phoenix-space-grid/README.md

 - Switch top app with 4 fingers swipe top
 - Switch bottom app with 4 fingers swipe bottom

+> This is not a real 2D grid on purpose, switching between apps is quicker like so

 #### Todo
 - [ ] Test with multiple screens setup